 Computer Science Employers in Pennsylvania

-- Infosys: Infosys is a consulting and IT services company.
-Founded in India in 1981, the now global company creates artificial intelligence platforms and data clouds for small and large businesses.
+- Infosys: Infosys, founded in India in 1981 as a consulting and IT services company, creates artificial intelligence platforms and data clouds for small and large businesses.
 Infosys hires senior systems engineers, technology architects, and technical leads.

-- Comcast: Comcast is a telecommunications company that delivers internet, cable, and telephone services.
+- Comcast: Comcast delivers internet, cable, and telephone services.
 One of the largest telecommunications organizations in the world, Comcast owns broadcast network channels including MSNBC and The Weather Channel.
 Comcast employs data scientists, software developers, and software architects.

-- Amazon: Amazon is the world's largest and most profitable e-commerce site.
-Incorporated in 1994, the multi-billion-dollar retailer has thousands of employees.
-Its subdivision, Amazon Web Services, supports app and software developers.
-Amazon and Amazon Web Services employs software development engineers, quality assurance engineers, and Android engineers.
+- Amazon: Amazon serves as the world's largest and most profitable eCommerce site.
+Incorporated in 1994, the billion-dollar retailer boasts thousands of employees.
+Its subdivision, Amazon Web Services, supports app and software developers to employ software development engineers, quality assurance engineers, and Android engineers.